Welcome to the Dynamis privacy notice.

-We share your personal data within Dynamis and this will involve transferring your data outside the European Economic Area (EEA).
+We share your personal data within Dynamis and this will involve transferring your data outside the UK and European Economic Area (EEA).

 As part of the delivery of the services we may also make your data available to sellers and advertisers who are located outside of the EEA, where you have asked us to do so.